 Mary P. O’Reilly

-Mary Pokojny O’Reilly is Co-Chair of the Trusts and Estates Group and a partner in the Tax Exempt Organization Group of Meltzer Lippe.
+Mary Pokojny O’Reilly is Co-Chair of the firm’s Trusts & Estates Practice Group and a partner in the Business & Real Estate Taxation, Private Wealth & Taxation, Trust & Estate Litigation and Tax Exempt Organizations, practice groups at Meltzer Lippe.

 Mary assists individuals and families in the preservation and transfer of wealth.
 Her clients include family business owners, real estate developers, investment bankers, private equity fund managers, physicians, inventors, entertainers, business professionals, retirees, non-resident aliens, domestic partners and those of inherited wealth.

 Understanding that all family situations are different, Mary establishes an estate plan tailored to each client’s needs and tax objectives.
 Her estate planning expertise includes drafting wills and revocable trusts to ensure the client’s succession plan and tax goals are maintained beyond the client’s life; establishing trusts during the client’s life for residences, minor children, disabled children, life insurance and wealth preservation; developing a business succession plan for family businesses; creating family companies to preserve control over family assets; counseling individuals on charitable giving, including establishing and administering family foundations, donor advised funds, charitable trusts and conservation easements.